SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * command: Effectively ordering and coordinating others in team situations (such as commanding a battleship crew).

-* con: Bluﬃng, lying, tricking, or deceiving others, as well as verbal evasiveness, misdirection, blustering, and altering features or clothing to be unrecognizable or to look like someone else.
+* con: Bluffing, lying, tricking, or deceiving others, as well as verbal evasiveness, misdirection, blustering, and altering features or clothing to be unrecognizable or to look like someone else.
 Also useful in putting on acting performances.